ShiyuFan0820/LondonTubePathFinder/README.md

 To use the Shortest Path In London Underground system, simply follow these steps:

-1. Download code files in `CompletedCodeOfShortestPathInLondonUnderground`.
+1. Download code files in `src`.
 2. open all files with Pycharm or other code editor.
 3. Run the `main.py` script, get results output according to prompt input.
 4. Run `UIVersion` to display the UI.
-5. **Customization Options:** According to the format of the `stations.txt` file, replace it with your own file and you can get your own shortest path finding system.
+5. **Customization Options:** According to the format of the `stations.txt` file, replace it with your own file and you can get your own shortest path finding system, when running `UIVersion`, font, font colour, and background picture and be replaced.